-TOPICS RATIONALE STAKEHOLDERS FOR WHOM THE TOPIC IS MATERIAL SECTION OF THE REPORT Contracting and procurement Sakhalin Energy LLC has identified the main areas and tools for increasing Russian content and outlined them in the Russian content Development Strategy.
-In this area, the company focuses on an integrated approach to addressing technological independence tasks, including the establishment of the Joint Integration Centre, its own Maintenance and Repair Facility, the implementation of the vendor development programme, as well as increasing the effectiveness of internal measures, etc. Members of the company, government authorities, customers, company employees, and contractors 4.9 Industrial environmental control and biodiversity conservation, outcomes of individual programmes Impact on water bodies Impact on the atmosphere Waste management Associated gas evacuation during production Electricity production and consumption Climate agenda and carbon regulation Due to its scope and complexity, the project can potentially have an impact on the environment, and the company is committed to dealing systematically with these potential problems so as to mitigate risks and prevent negative consequences.
+TOPICS RATIONALE STAKEHOLDERS FOR WHOM THE TOPIC IS MATERIAL SECTION OF THE REPORT TOPICS ting and procurement Sakhalin Energy LLC has identified the main areas and tools for increasing Russian content and outlined them in the Russian content Development Strategy.
+In this area, the company focuses on an integrated approach to addressing technological independence tasks, including the establishment of the Joint Integration Centre, its own Maintenance and Repair Facility, the implementation of the vendor development programme, as well as increasing the effectiveness of internal measures, etc. Members of the company, government authorities, customers, company employees, and contractors 4.9 Occupational safety and safety culture Occupational health Road safety Approaches to personnel management and HR policy, personnel recruitment and placement, remuneration and ial environmental and biodiversity vation, outcomes idual programmes on water bodies on the atmosphere management ated gas evacuation production sity production and nption e agenda and carbon ion Due to its scope and complexity, the project can potentially have an impact on the environment, and the company is committed to dealing systematically with these potential problems so as to mitigate risks and prevent negative consequences.
 Arranging and implementing industrial environmental control and monitoring, as well as conserving biodiversity, are essential components of the environmental impact management system.
-A relevant registry and the Climate Change Adaptation Plan have been developed for the purpose of climate risk management Members of the company, government authorities, customers, company employees, contractors, and the general public 5.2 5.3 5.4

-TOPICS RATIONALE STAKEHOLDERS FOR WHOM THE TOPIC IS MATERIAL SECTION OF THE REPORT Occupational safety and safety culture Occupational health Road safety Approaches to personnel management and HR policy, personnel recruitment and placement, remuneration and bonus system, social benefits and compensations Staff training and development Human rights governance system and principles, grievance mechanisms, and grievance handling Social investment and contribution to the sustainable development of the host region, Sakhalin Energy's principles and approaches in this area, outcomes of individual programmes and projects The company and its stakeholders attach special importance to social impact management issues, such as personnel development, respect for and promotion of human rights, occupational safety and health, social investments, and contribution to the sustainable development of the host region Members of the company, government authorities, company employees, and the general public 6
+A relevant registry and the Climate Change Adaptation Plan have been developed for the purpose of climate risk management Members of the company, government authorities, customers, company employees, contractors, and the general public 5.2 5.3 5.4 placement, remuneration and bonus system, social benefits and compensations Staff training and development Human rights governance system and principles, grievance mechanisms, and grievance handling Social investment and contribution to the sustainable development of the host region, Sakhalin Energy's principles and approaches in this area, outcomes of individual programmes and projects contribution to the implementation of the goals and objectives of five national projects: Culture, Education, Environment, Demography, and Safe and High-Quality Roads